yousefelassal/quote-cron/README.md

 > Better than a thousand useless words is one useful word, upon hearing which one attains peace.

 > Anything you really want, you can attain, if you really go after it.

+> That old law about 'an eye for an eye' leaves everybody blind.
+The time is always right to do the right thing.